 Students apply for an internship early in the winter semester.
 The graduate committee selects the successful candidates who subsequently interview with employers in order to secure a placement.
 It is expected that there will be approximately 10 positions available for students entering the program in September.

 Students who successfully secure an internship placement complete three further graduate courses in the winter semester.
 They then begin their full-time internship in May.
 The exact placements vary each year but potential employers include municipal governments such as the City of Windsor; local, provincial and national politicians; and non-governmental agencies such as the Alzheimer Society.
 Periodically during the placement, students participate in seminars at the University that cover academic issues and job-finding strategies.

 Placements run for approximately six months and are paid positions.
 Students remain in the placement until November.
 Once the placement is completed, students write a research paper (approximate length 25 pages) under the supervision of a faculty member that is assessed on a pass/fail basis.
 The papers are presented at a public event in December that marks the completion of the degree.

-Please note that students starting the graduate program in January cannot currently complete the internship option because of the timing of internship placements.
-Such students secure their MA through the major paper or thesis streams instead.
+Please note that students starting the graduate program in January cannot complete the internship option in their first year because of the timing of internship placements.